narorm-mayoeurn/bayon/antioch-school/src/main/webapp/template/adminlte/plugins/ckeditor/README.md

 ## Documentation

-The full editor documentation is available online at the following address: http://docs.ckeditor.com
+The full editor documentation is available online at the following contactAddress: http://docs.ckeditor.com

 ## Installation